Pendfin/Blockstuff/h7 Free science.md

 #### Task based on: https://terokarvinen.com/trust-to-blockchain/#homework

 ## X
-review a article
+Review a article
-- So first question is where to find suitable articles?
+- First question is where to find suitable articles?
 I'm customed to use two starting points: first one is Finna(https://haaga-helia.finna.fi/?userLang=fi&lng=fi) and second one is Keenious (https://keenious.com/explore/).
 Then extending it to digital libraries like ACM, IEEE or search engines like Google scholar
 - I also check the Jufo rating (https://jfp.csc.fi/jufoportaali).
 Normally if a topic is new I try to find a SLR(systematic literature review) or MLR (multi literature review).
 The latter includes also some 'grey literature' which must be used carefully in scientific context.

-- First scanning Finna with parameters, articles, 2022--> and phishing and infosec as search phrases
+- First scanning Finna with parameters, articles, 2022 --> and phishing and infosec as search phrases
 - And doing the same with Keenious with same parameters.
-Then scimming through results..... and in keenious found something interesting
+Then scimming through results..... and in Keenious found something interesting
 - What I found: Mitigation strategies against the phishing attacks: A systematic literature review--> published in Computers & Security
 Volume 132, September 2023, 103387 and available in Elsevier(https://www-sciencedirect-com.ezproxy.haaga-helia.fi/science/article/pii/S0167404823002973?via%3Dihub)
  - Checking the classification of publification in Jufo: https://jfp.csc.fi/jufoportaali?Jufo_ID=53963 --> it is 2, and in scholar ther has been already 58 references to this article
-- reference: Naqvi, B. et al. (2023) “Mitigation strategies against the phishing attacks: A systematic literature review,” Computers & Security, 132, p.
+- Rference: Naqvi, B. et al. (2023) “Mitigation strategies against the phishing attacks: A systematic literature review,” Computers & Security, 132, p.
 103387.
 Available at: https://doi.org/10.1016/J.COSE.2023.103387.

 #### Summarizing:Mitigation strategies against the phishing attacks: A systematic literature review
 - Phishing attacks are most common  attack mechanisms used by advesaries
-  - it has two main impacts: finacial losses and reputaniol damage
+  - it has two main impacts: finacial losses and reputational damage
 - Three most common used mediums are internet, shor messaging services (SMS) adn voice
   - all these mediums have differnet kind of attacking vectors like websites or smishing
 - The targets of phishing lay in all sectors of society.
 In public sector, banks, insurance, healthcare